-The pressure washer comes out of the box in two pieces: the base (which holds the engine and pump) and the handle.
-Once you remove all the packaging, the handle simply slides onto the lower part of the frame and secures into place with the included hand knobs.
+The pressure washer comes out of the box in two pieces: the base (i.e. the lower part of the frame that holds the engine and pump) and the handle.
+To connect the two, the handle simply slides onto the base and secures into place with the two included hand knobs.

-From there, the accessories can be unwrapped and put in their appropriate places in the dashboard at the top of the handle.
-The hose hangs on the left, the spray gun clamps on the right and the nozzles are held in a series of rubber grommets in the middle.
+From there, the accessories can be put together and mounted in the dashboard at the top of the handle.
+Screw the wand onto the spray gun; then, the spray gun sits in the holster on the right, the hose hangs from the large hanger on the left and the nozzles are held in the rubber grommets along the top.

 The MSH3125-S has a 90% recommendation rate (based on 5,000+ verified reviews from six sources).
 It’s the best-selling gas pressure washer at Amazon and Pressure Washers Direct, and it’s top three at Home Depot and Lowe’s.

 Regardless, what’s important here is how you get this performance: a Honda GC190 engine and an axial cam pump from OEM Solutions.
 The GC190 is Honda’s best consumer-grade engine, and it has a strong track record of reliability.
-The pump doesn’t have the same public reputation, but it’s also a good choice because OEM is Simpson’s sister brand, so they ensure quality control.
+While the pump doesn’t have the same public reputation, it’s an equally good choice because it’s made in-house (OEM is Simpson’s sister brand, so they ensure quality control).

 Detergent is injected using a siphon, which some people consider less convenient than an onboard tank because you have to use your own bucket to hold the solution.
 This can be a matter of preference, but generally, siphons are actually easier to use and don’t require as much cleanup.